eighty20results/e20r-sequences/README.txt

   The template file _must_ end with the .html extension.

   Whether or not the template file contains any of the replaceable variables is entirely optional.

+    _Note_: As of v4.3, the admin can define any substitutions they would like in the template, and apply the 'e20r-sequence-email-substitution-fields' filter to do the "dirty work".
+The substitutions will be executed before the email gets sent to the user.
+Also new in 4.3 is the fact that all of the above listed substitution vairables have filters (See the sources for information on the filters).

+    All field names need to be wrapped in dual "bang" characters ('!').
+However, when specifying the substitution variable it's done without any '!!' characters.
+I.e. '!!post_url!! becomes `'post_url' => "http://example.com/my-post-name"` in the substitution array.

 == Shortcode attributes